GiveMePseudonyms/PiVisualisations/README.md

 # PiVisualisations

-A project I created in August 2022 to visualise millions of digits of Pi.
-This is a work in progress!

-Major entry point overhaul:

-Allow the user to select a visualiser and see a preview image of it as well as choose the settings they want to use

-Just pass them in as commands and use tkinter to get them from the user.
-This will require checking for empty fields.

-General overhaul to allow the user to choose to save a screenshot of the canvas they create.

-General bugfixes incl image quality, window sizes etc.

 General Info:
 This is a project I started in August 2022 in order to visualise millions of digits of Pi.